Victorgf00/nn4cast/README.md

     'years_finally': np.arange(1950, 2019+1, 1),
     'jump_year': 0, #this is necesary when the predictor and predictand has different years for each sample (default=0)

-    # Reference period: period for computing the mean and standard deviation
+    # Reference period: period for computing the mean and standard deviation (using the years of the predictor)
     'reference_period': [1950, 2000],

     # Train, validation, and testing years: if dealing with X and Y of different years for each sample,